oracle-livelabs/em-omc/oracle-db-at-azure-monitoring/dbmgmt-features/dbmgmt-features.md

 2. The **Databases** tile (on the **Overview** page) displays the total number of Oracle Databases in the compartment and the number of Oracle Databases for which Database Management is enabled.

-## Task 2: Monitoring a Fleet of Databases
+## Task 2: Monitor a Fleet of Databases

 1. On the left pane, click **Diagnostic & Management** and then click **Oracle Database** to navigate to the **Oracle Database fleet summary** page.